 Papers – It is tax time so when you are going through papers, receipts, and documents to get them ready for your taxes go a step further and purge the stuff you don’t need.
 You probably don’t need utility bills from three years ago or user manuals for products that have long been broken or donated.
 Go through your filing cabinets and desk drawers and do a major purge.
 Scan some of your receipts and other documents that you need to keep so that you can store them digitally from now on and let go of the physical clutter.

 Electronics – We tend to hold on to pricier household items even if we don’t use them anymore.
 Yet if we use our iPhones and a sounddock to listen to music then we don’t actually need that stereo anymore.
 If you find it easier to use your phone as an alarm clock then the actual alarm clock can go.
 Find a place where you can resell these items and earn a small profit.
-Try places such as ebay, Craigslist, and Music Magpie.
+Try places such as ebay and Craigslist.
 You might be able to earn enough to pay for a professional cleaner to help you with that deep cleaning come spring.